 • Large areas |

-In-Ground |
+IN-GROUND |

 • Automatic operation |

-• Front, back and sides of house |
+• Front, back, & sides of home |

-Oscillating |
+OSILLATING |

-• Gentle watering |
+• Gentle Watering |

-• Medium- and large-sized areas |
+• Medium- & large-sized areas |

-Rotating |
+ROTATING |

-• May feature adjustable jets and bases |
+• May feature adjustable jets & bases |

 • Medium-sized areas |